stimulsoft/Samples-ASP.NET-6.0-MVC-Web-Report-Generator/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
 * Adding a Custom Function to the Designer
+* Adding a Font to the Resource
 * Changing the Viewer Theme
 * Creating a Custom Button on the Viewer Toolbar
 * Editing a Report Template in the Designer
 * Exporting and Printing a Report from Code
-* Using the Full-Screen Mode in the Viewer
 * Localizing the Viewer
 * Managing Report Printing and Exporting
 * Rendering and Exporting a Report in the Console App